Observationally driven Galactic double white dwarf population for LISA: Discussion and conclusions

 Our assumption on the orbital separation/frequency distribution is based on the tight constraint derived in \citet{maoz18}.
-We note that the analysis of \citet{maoz18} assumes a continuous power law for the separation distribution up to separations of $\sim 4$\,au.
+We note that the analysis of \citet{maoz18} assumes a continuous power-law for the separation distribution up to separations of $\sim 4$\,au.
 BPS results indicate a possible gap in the orbital separation distribution between $\sim 0.2-1$\,au \citep{too14}.
-If the actual separation distribution truncates around $\sim 0.2$\,au, the DWD fraction derived from the results of \citet{maoz18} for the \textit{LISA} band could be up to two times higher than estimated here.
+If the actual separation distribution truncates around $\sim 0.2$\,au, the DWD fraction derived from the results of \citet{maoz18} for the \textit{LISA} band could be up to two times higher than estimated here.Our assumption on the DWD orbital separation implies that different types of DWDs are born from the same power-law distribution.
+We argue that in the range accessible to \textit{LISA}, the shape of the separation distribution is heavily dominated by gravitational-wave radiation rather than by binary evolution for both BPS- and observation-based models (see Fig.~\ref{fig:distributions}, and see also fig.~7 of \citealt{lam19}), and thus does not affect our results.
+However, when modelling DWDs at larger orbital separation this simplification should be address in more detail.

 It is also worth noting that the total number of DWDs in our observationally driven model is set by the observed local WD space density, $\rho_{\rm WD,\odot}$, and DWD fraction, $f_{\rm DWD}$.
-Current uncertainties on these two quantities affect the total number of DWD in the \textit{LISA} band (cf. Section~\ref{sec:DWD_tot}), and, consequently, the number of \textit{LISA} detections, by about 20\,per cent.
-We also note that there is a strong anti-correlation between the close binary fraction and the metallicity in main-sequence stars \citep{Moe_2019}, that might affect the DWD formation efficiency as a function of age.
-These quantities may contribute to the discrepancy in the predicted number of \textit{LISA} detections between BPS-driven estimates and our study.
+Current uncertainties on these two quantities affect the total number of DWD in the \textit{LISA} band (see Section~\ref{sec:DWD_tot}), and, consequently, the number of \textit{LISA} detections, by about 20\,per cent.
+We also note that there is a strong anti-correlation between the close binary fraction and the metallicity in main-sequence stars \citep{Moe_2019}, that might affect the DWD formation efficiency as a function of age. \citet{thi21} show that when implementing this anti-correlation in BPS-based DWD models, the size of the \textit{LISA}-detectable sample decreases by a factor of 2.
+The quantities discussed above may contribute to the discrepancy in the predicted number of \textit{LISA} detections between BPS-driven estimates and our study.